This is Page 5 in a series

 664 to nearly 1500.
 Venezuela was lost in 1962, off Cannes.

-complete history of thi ship is available on this link.
+history of this ship is available on this link.

 This